djanowski/cutest/README.markdown

 Three assertions are available: `assert`, that accepts a value and raises if it's false or nil; `assert_equal`, that raises if its arguments are not equal; and `assert_raise`, that executes a passed block and compares the raised exception to the expected one.
-In all cases, if the expectation is no met, an `AssertionFailed` exception is raised.
+In all cases, if the expectation is not met, an `AssertionFailed` exception is raised.

 You can customize the output of `assert` by providing a second argument with